 Choosing the Right Probiotic

 Various strains of probiotics can be beneficial for gut health.
-Any trusted brand offering at least 1 billion CFU per day should be able to restore healthy levels of good bacteria.
+Any trusted brand offering at least one billion colony-forming units (CFU) per day should be able to restore your gut to healthy levels of good bacteria over time.

-However, scientific research and my clinical experience have shown that combining different types of bacteria may work best.
-We recommend our clients take a blend of Lactobacillus and Bifidobacteria, Saccharomyces boulardii cerevisiae (beneficial yeasts), and a soil-based probiotic together for optimal results.
+However, scientific research and my own clinical experience have shown that combining different types of bacteria may work best.

 - Reduce inflammation